Roster Locks: Eric Wood, Andy Levitre, Erik Pears, Kraig Urbik, Cordy Glenn

 Snow (Texas) and Carmon (Mississippi State) are undrafted rookies with huge mountains to climb in order to make the roster.
 Snow played a ton for the Longhorns and can play center and guard, but he’s got to prove he’s got NFL athleticism.
 Carmon switched over from defensive line before his final college season, so he’s pretty raw.

-Topics: Training Camp Preview
+Tags: Training Camp Preview